Ab-spyder/Username_Enumeration/README.md

 Pycharm 2021.1 IDE was used for testing purposes.
 You can use any IDE of your choice.

 Selenium WebDriver can not communicate with a browser directly.
 We need an intimidatory executable agent between Selenium WebDriver and the actual browser.
 These intimidatory are provided by third parties.
-For edge, we need a msedgedriver as an interface between Selenium WebDriver and a real edge browser[Source].
+For edge, we need a msedgedriver as an interface between Selenium WebDriver and a real edge browser[Source](http://makeseleniumeasy.com/2020/08/18/how-to-launch-microsoft-edge-browser-in-selenium-webdriver-java/).
 For firefox, we need geckodriver.
 Download the drivers for browser of your choice and place them in your system path.

 https://github.com/mozilla/geckodriver/releases